Alex-efst/Soflekeyboard-Alex-blog/README.md

 ## Sockets for switches
 You place them like this on the backside (same side as diodes) ![IMG_20250617_145052](https://github.com/user-attachments/assets/982a3324-0299-47dd-af40-ce67e678f3a5)\
 Using the same technique as I did before (somewhat forgot and ended up remembering it again), it's somewhat more difficult as you're obstructed by the socket but with more generous amount of tin it's easier to glue on the pcb.\
-Results were this, with me forgeting one thump socket Q_Q.\
+Results were this, with me forgeting one thump socket and having reversed quite a lot of the sockets but overall acceptable results.\
 ![IMG_20250617_181903](https://github.com/user-attachments/assets/d2d082b4-67a9-4b3a-af9c-303ca0971dd1)

 ##Firmware